beemee-p/Covid19-SouthKorea/README.md

 * Total daily cases as the top part of a website
 * Daily cases visiable statistics via graph
 * Scraping Web Articles related 'COVID' keyword Using Naver NewsAPI
+* color boxes of display changes randomly. (when refresh)

 Here's the dashboard screenshot.